MilesCranmer/SymbolicRegression.jl/README.md

 using Pkg
 Pkg.add(url="https://github.com/MilesCranmer/SymbolicRegression.jl.git")
 ```
-(you need to repeat this for main Julia environment and target working environment (if any))
+(you need to repeat this for both main Julia environment and target working environment (if any))

 Run distributed on four processes with:
 ```julia